wri/wri-terramatch-website/README.md

 layer that they need.
 This system is under development, and the current documentation about it is [available in Confluence](https://gfw.atlassian.net/wiki/spaces/TerraMatch/pages/1423147024/Connections)

+Note for Storybook: Because multiple storybook components can be on the page at the same time that each have their own copy of the redux store, the Connection utilities `loadConnection` (typically used via `connectionLoaded` in `connectionShortcuts.ts`) and `connectionSelector` will not work as expected in storybook stories.
+This is because those utilities rely on `ApiSlice.redux` and `ApiSlice.apiDataStore`, and in the case of storybook, those will end up with only the redux store from the last component on the page.
+Regular connection use through `useConnection` will work because it gets the store from the Provider in the redux component tree in that case.

+When building storybook stories for components that rely on connections via `useConnection`, make sure that the story is provided with a store that has all dependent data already loaded.
+See `testStore.tsx`'s `buildStore` builder, and `Navbar.stories.tsx` for example usage.

 ## Translation ([Transifex Native SDK](https://developers.transifex.com/docs/native)).

 Transifex native sdk provides a simple solution for internationalization.